jonnonz1/nz-statute-book/acts/public/1989/sale-of-liquor-act-1989.md

 (3) For the purposes of exercising the power conferred by this section, an inspector may— (a) require the production of any licence, or any book, notice, record, list, or other document that is required by this Act to be kept, and examine and make copies of it; and
   (b) require the licensee or manager to provide any information or assistance reasonably required by the inspector relating to any matter within the duties of the licensee or manager.
-(4) Every person commits an offence and is liable to a fine not exceeding $2,000 who, without reasonable excuse, refuses or fails to admit to any licensed premises any inspector who demands entry under this section.
+(4) Every person commits an offence and is liable on conviction to a fine not exceeding $2,000 who, without reasonable excuse, refuses or fails to admit to any licensed premises any inspector who demands entry under this section.
-(5) Every person commits an offence and is liable to a fine not exceeding $2,000 who, being the licensee or a manager of any licensed premises, without reasonable excuse, refuses or fails—
+(5) Every person commits an offence and is liable on conviction to a fine not exceeding $2,000 who, being the licensee or a manager of any licensed premises, without reasonable excuse, refuses or fails—
   (a) to produce the licence or any document when required to do so under paragraph (a) of subsection (3); or (b) to provide any assistance or information when required to do so under paragraph (b) of that subsection.